 And now you have gorgeously iced cookies!
 The awesome thing about royal icing is that when it dries you can stack them together without any damage to your beautiful art work!
 And for those who think it tastes bad?
 You haven’t tried these!

-- One 2 lb. bag of powdered sugar
+- 2 lbs powdered sugar

-- ½ cup meringue powder
+- 1/2 cup meringue powder

-- ¾ cup water
+- 3/4 cup water

-- gel colorant of your choice
+- Gel colorant of your choice

 - In a large bowl, add the powdered sugar, meringue powder and water.